 You need an employer identification number (EIN) only if you had a qualified retirement plan or were required to file an employment, excise, estate, trust, partnership, or alcohol, tobacco, and firearms tax return.
-If you need an EIN, file Form SS-4.
+If you need an EIN, see the Instructions for Form SS-4.
 If you do not have an EIN, leave line D blank.
 Do not enter your SSN.